OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 >
 > To try out data types in Office on Windows, you must have an Excel build number greater than or equal to 16.0.14626.10000.
 To try out data types in Office on Mac, you must have an Excel build number greater than or equal to 16.55.21102600.

 This article describes how to use the [Excel JavaScript API](../reference/overview/excel-add-ins-reference-overview.md) to work with the card component of data types entity values.
 An entity value, or [EntityCellValue](/javascript/api/excel/excel.entitycellvalue), is a container for data types, similar to an object in object oriented programming.
-The card component is a pop up window for an entity data type, displaying additional information about the entity value in a cell.
+The card component is a pop up window for an entity data type that displays additional information about the entity value in a cell.
 This article introduces card properties, layout options for the card, and card data attribution functionality.

 The following screenshot shows a list of grocery store products and an open entity value card for the **Tofu** product from the list.